 For more information about your legal obligations when serving food, visit https://www.thesaferfoodgroup.com/knowledge/do-early-years-settings-need-to-register-as-a-food-business/

-As an early years practitioner, manager, setting owner or childminder, make yourself familiar with the 2025 reforms as they are published, in readiness for any changes you need to make.
+As an early years educator, practitioner, manager, setting owner or childminder, make yourself familiar with the 2025 reforms now, in readiness for any changes you need to make.
 Changes needed in your setting may include:

-In preparation for EYFS 2025, the government have published updated guidelines for Early Years nutrition.
-As part of EYFS 2025, providers will be asked to follow this nutrition guidance unless there is good reason not to.
+In preparation for EYFS 2025, the government published updated guidelines for Early Years nutrition.
+As part of EYFS 2025, providers are required to follow this nutrition guidance unless there is good reason not to.
 These guidelines are already available here: Early Years Foundation Stage nutrition - GOV.UK.

 Like Natasha's Law that precedes it, Owen's Law is a proposed new legislation that has come about following a severe allergic reaction suffered by a young person.
 Owen Carey was an 18-year-old boy with multiple severe allergies, including dairy.
 In 2017, while celebrating his birthday in London, Owen ordered a chicken burger at a restaurant.
 Assured by staff that the dish was safe for him to eat, Owen was unaware that the chicken had been marinated in buttermilk - a detail not disclosed on the menu or by the server.
 Following Owen Carey's tragic death, his parents have campaigned for better written communications of allergens on restaurant menus.
 At the time of writing, Owen's Law is still in development.